The autoimmune protocol (AIP) diet is designed to reduce inflammation, avoid foods that trigger autoimmune symptoms, and support healing.

 Source: Unbound Wellness

 This is another recipe that works great as a meal prep!
 Some useful tips: You can soften your wrap by heating it in a pan; you can crisp the wrap if desired; and be sure you don’t overfill your burrito wrap!
 These are freezer friendly, so make one today and keep the rest for the following days.
-Tortillas from Siete are AIP friendly, and can be purchased from Amazon or your local grocery.
+Cassava tortillas from Siete are AIP friendly, and can be purchased from Amazon or your local grocery.